shelmangroup/github-rulla-nycklar/README.md

 ### Problem statement
 In a World of cloud we need secrets in a form of service account sometimes.
-The also need to be rotated to improve security to lower the risk if a secret gets feet.
+They also need to be rotated to improve security to lower the risk if a secret gets feet.

 In this case we are working with the integration inbetween google cloud platform